 - and communicating at reasonable times in thoughtful ways.

 When it comes to workloads, talk to your team about how long each task takes.
-Remember that a week is not just made up of focus time that can be dedicated to their assigned work – they’re all juggling meetings, emails, messages, admin, last-minute requests and supporting their team members.
+Remember your employee’s week is not solely filled up by fulfilling what is set in their job description – they’re all juggling meetings, emails, messages, admin, last-minute requests and supporting their team members.

 Think about the 70/30 rule; assigned tasks should take up around 70% of their week, with a 30% cushion for other work.
 Reach out to help your team prioritise their to-do list if work creeps over this level.

-When it comes to communicating, try to keep all discussions to work hours.
-If you work flexibly outside of hours, try scheduling your messages or emails for a later send, when your team is back on deck.
+When it comes to setting healthy boundaries for workplace communication, try to keep all discussions during working hours.
+If you work flexibly outside of hours, try scheduling your messages or emails for a later send when your team is back on deck.

 2. Don’t reward out-of-hours working